sudo-rickroll/Console-Banking/README.md

 # Console Banking

-This is a miniature banking application built using Python for front-end and SQLite Database engine library for backend management.
+This is a miniature banking application built using Python for functional programming and SQLite Database engine library for backend management.
 It uses Luhn's algorithm to generate the checksum for the user account.

-Download the python file and run it in a console.
+Download the python file and run it from a console.
 You will be presented with the following options :

 ![Welcome screen](https://user-images.githubusercontent.com/65642947/134769140-406d01f6-75e9-45f1-bc56-f54226627ecf.JPG)